 Knutsen Harp Guitar

-This instrument was sold by The Red Fiddle to the Shrine to Music Museum.
+This instrument was sold by The Red Fiddle to the National Music Museum.

 Click on picture to enlarge